-The monitoring system has been performing well and the monitoring points have been maintained.
+During the second quarter the monitoring system has been performing well and the monitoring points have been maintained.
 However, maintenance and improvements are continuously made on the system to increase the performance.

 Initial tests of existing gas sampling equipment have been performed and samples were sent for analysis of new parameters.
 Preliminary data suggests methane to be present in the gas phase.
 Further sampling and analysis are needed to get more reliable data of concentrations and whether this is enough for further analysis of the isotopic composition in the gas phase.